eurohlam/cloudcheck/readme.txt

 Other shortcodes are optional and different for New Zealand and Australia.

 You are free to customize view of the page using basic html.
+We are using bootstrap 4 in our forms.
+Bootstrap 4 styles and scripts are imported as part of the plugin.
+So, you can combine html with bootstrap styles.
 Example of customized view:

 [cloudcheck_main_form]
 	<h2>Identification Verification</h2>